frankshearar/Home/Repository-Signatures.md

 Repository signatures require a NuGet server with a v3 service endpoint.
 Repositories based on local or shared folders can host packages signed in a different repository, however to produce their own repository signatures they will need to configure an HTTP server to publish the certificates.

+### Secure Repository
+Repositories who implement the updated service protocol, and sign all their packages with a repository signature will be considered as **Secure Repositories**.

-### NuGet protocol changes to support Repository Signatures
+#### NuGet protocol changes to support Repository Signatures
 Repositories will announce the certificates used for repository signing as part of the NuGet protocol v3.

 If a repository announces that all packages are repository signed, then a package reader should verify that a package received from the repository is signed as expected or resolve validation failure by a policy.